Board of Directors

 Michael Halligan, CEO of God’s Pantry Food Bank

-Glenn Roberts, Assistant Director of Tri-State Food Bank
+Glenn Roberts, Executive Director of Tri-State Food Bank

 Tamara Sandberg has served as Executive Director since 2011.
 She has been volunteering at food pantries and soup kitchens since high school and has worked in the nonprofit realm for over two decades.
 Tamara has a master’s of science degree in Family and Consumer Sciences from the University of Wyoming.
 She lives in Berea with her husband, two dogs and two cats; her daughter and son are both students at Belmont University.
 When she’s not in the stands cheering on the Berea Community School sports teams, Tamara likes to spend her free time hiking or curling up with a good book.